 The illegal economy in Moldova is probably bigger than the legitimate economy.
 The people at the top of this illegal economy, include government bureaucrats and politicians as well as business people /criminals.
 Not even the Socialist Party can be trusted.

 Most people in Moldova live in the countryside, in villages and small towns.
-This state of affairs is a sure sign of underdevelopment and poverty.
 Over half of the Moldovan population are beneath the E.U. poverty line.
 In terms of per capita income, Moldava is the poorest nation in Europe.
 And it has the highest consumption of alcohol.